Hump Back: History

-In May 2023, the group held a concert called “Our Wedding Ceremony (Uchiage Hiroen)” at Nippon Budokan, Tokyo, as each member married recently.
+In May 2023, the group held a concert called "Our Wedding Ceremony (Uchiage Hiroen)" at Nippon Budokan, Tokyo, as each member had recently married.
 Momoko Hayashi married in October 2022, Misaki in November 2022 and Pika in July 2020.
 It was an opportunity to announce their marriage and to be celebrated by the fans.
 At the concert, they showed their preparedness for sustainable activities of their music for a life, though they have to spare the time for upcoming life events like childrearing, and their hope to communicate with fans through their music and live events, up until now and from now on.

-In May, 2024, it was announced that all three members had given birth after they stopped live events in July 2023, due to their pregnancy.
+In May, 2024, it was announced that all three members had given birth after they stopped live events in July 2023 due to their pregnancy.

+In August 2026, the band announced that they were signing to Sony Music Entertainment Japan's Echoes, as well as their first release under the label, the EP Yawaraka na Dōkutsu, set to be released on October 14.